payjoin/payjoindevkit.org/docs/_blog/the-evolution-of-payjoin.md

 ## Phase 3: Decentralized Market Mechanisms

-The final phase focuses on developing a coalition formation protocol that enables unconnected Bitcoin users to discover and collaborate on batched transactions.
+The final phase focuses on developing a coalition formation protocol that enables unconnected Bitcoin users to contribute to batched transactions.
 This system will include a decentralized discovery protocol that matches compatible transaction partners while preserving privacy, sustainable economic incentive structures, cryptographic mechanisms that minimize required trust between participants, and optimized scaling strategies to support larger transaction coalitions.

 # Looking Ahead